wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     Build the storage path with `filepath.Clean` (and a boundary check, per [Path Traversal](#path-traversal)) so a crafted filename cannot traverse out of the upload directory, and assign a unique stored name rather than reusing the upload's filename.

-Reject these anti-patterns regardless of stack: trusting client-side file-type checks or the `Content-Type` header; persisting the client-supplied filename without sanitisation; storing uploads inside the webroot or with execute permission; and accepting uploads with no size limit.
+Reject these anti-patterns regardless of stack: trusting client-side file-type checks or the `Content-Type` header; persisting the client-supplied filename without sanitization; storing uploads inside the webroot or with execute permission; and accepting uploads with no size limit.

 ---

 ## Authentication Failures

 The authoritative guideline does not prescribe a fixed set of authentication rules, so this section points at the canonical sources and gives general WSO2 engineering guidance for building against them.
-Read these for the threat model and the rules; do not reimplement what they specify — implement against them:
+Read these for the threat model and the rules; do not reimplement what they specify, implement against them:

-* **[NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html)** — read for memorised-secret (password) length, lifecycle, recovery, and MFA assurance levels, and for which legacy rules it now disallows (mandatory composition, routine forced rotation).
+* **[NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html)**.
+Read for memorized-secret (password) length, lifecycle, recovery, and MFA assurance levels, and for which legacy rules it now disallows (mandatory composition, routine forced rotation).
 Take the actual length floor and breached-password expectations from the current text, not from a number hard-coded here.
-* **[OWASP Authentication Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html)** and **[Session Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html)** — read for the operational rules and the test cases each control must pass.
+* **[OWASP Authentication Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html)** and **[Session Management Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html)**.
+Read for the operational rules and the test cases each control must pass.
-* **[RFC 9700 — OAuth 2.0 Security BCP](https://datatracker.ietf.org/doc/html/rfc9700)** — read for the required OAuth posture: PKCE (`S256` only), exact `redirect_uri` matching, refresh-token rotation, public-client constraints, and prohibited grant types.
+* **[RFC 9700: OAuth 2.0 Security BCP](https://datatracker.ietf.org/doc/html/rfc9700)**.
+Read for the required OAuth posture: PKCE (`S256` only), exact `redirect_uri` matching, refresh-token rotation, public-client constraints, and prohibited grant types.
-* **[OWASP Top 10 A07](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/)** — read for the broader threat model and the failure categories to test against.
+* **[OWASP Top 10 A07](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/)**.
+Read for the broader threat model and the failure categories to test against.

 General WSO2 engineering guidance for building authentication on top of those sources:

 * **Carry tenant identity in the request context** and key every credential, lock-state, and session lookup by it, so one tenant can never observe or affect another tenant's authentication.
-* **Keep policy parameters in configuration, not in code.** Password length floor, hashing parameters, lockout thresholds, and breached-password behaviour should be config-as-code so they can be tuned and reviewed without a code change, and the chosen algorithm/parameters stored alongside each hash so they can evolve without breaking verification.
+* **Keep policy parameters in configuration, not in code.** Password length floor, hashing parameters, lockout thresholds, and breached-password behavior should be config-as-code so they can be tuned and reviewed without a code change, and the chosen algorithm/parameters stored alongside each hash so they can evolve without breaking verification.
-* **Deny by default.** An authentication or authorisation decision that cannot be made affirmatively must fail closed; never treat an absent or unrecognised result as "allow".
+* **Deny by default.** An authentication or authorization decision that cannot be made affirmatively must fail closed; never treat an absent or unrecognized result as "allow".
-* **Make the authentication decision live below the UI.** Re-check the account-lock and authorisation decision at the data/credential layer, not only in the interactive login flow, so OAuth, token, and provisioning paths inherit the same decision rather than each re-implementing it.
+* **Make the authentication decision live below the UI.** Re-check the account-lock and authorization decision at the data/credential layer, not only in the interactive login flow, so OAuth, token, and provisioning paths inherit the same decision rather than each re-implementing it.
 * **For breached-password checking, never let the secret leave the boundary.** If you consult an external corpus, use a k-anonymity range query (send only a hash prefix) or a locally hosted mirror; never send the full password or its full hash off-box.
 * Treat OWASP/NIST controls (breached-password rejection, MFA factor strength, token storage on clients) as the authority.
 Browsers should keep refresh tokens in `HttpOnly; Secure; SameSite` cookies or behind a backend-for-frontend, never in `localStorage`/`sessionStorage`; mobile clients should use the platform secret store.
 These are the cheat-sheet rules, not WSO2-specific inventions.

 !!! danger "Approval required"
-    Any risky exception to the authentication posture above — relaxing a control the canonical sources require — must be reviewed and approved by the Security and Compliance Team before release.
+    Any risky exception to the authentication posture above (relaxing a control the canonical sources require) must be reviewed and approved by the Security and Compliance Team before release.
 State the exception, the reason, and the compensating control in the request.

 === "Java stack"

-    **Password policy.** Enforce the policy server-side at the single extension point every credential write passes through (e.g. a pre-update-credential handler in the identity-management layer), so it runs before any credential is stored — do not assume a shipped default is strong enough, and do not validate strength only in the front end where it is trivially bypassed.
+    **Password policy.** Enforce the policy server-side at the single extension point every credential write passes through (e.g. a pre-update-credential handler in the identity-management layer), so it runs before any credential is stored.
+Do not assume a shipped default is strong enough, and do not validate strength only in the front end where it is trivially bypassed.
 The policy implements the current NIST rules (length floor from config, no mandatory composition, no forced rotation) and, where required, performs the breached-password check at set-time via a k-anonymity range query.

     **MFA.** Compose the second factor through the identity framework's authentication mechanism (e.g. an authenticator / adaptive-authentication step) rather than branching on factor type in product code.
 Select the factor from the principal's enrolled factors / requested ACR / risk signals; do not hard-code a single factor.

-    **Account lockout.** Track failed attempts and make the lock state a decision the credential layer consults — e.g. expose it as an identity attribute that every authentication path checks before the credential comparison, not just the interactive login servlet.
+    **Account lockout.** Track failed attempts and make the lock state a decision the credential layer consults: for example, expose it as an identity attribute that every authentication path checks before the credential comparison, not just the interactive login servlet.
 The lock decision must live below the UI so the OAuth and provisioning paths inherit it.

     **OAuth.** Per RFC 9700, enforce PKCE at the authorization request (`S256` only), exact-match `redirect_uri`, and refresh-token rotation with reuse detection.
-The RFC's intended outcome on detecting a replayed (already-rotated) refresh token is to revoke the whole token family; treat that as the target behaviour to implement against, not a guaranteed product default.
+The RFC's intended outcome on detecting a replayed (already-rotated) refresh token is to revoke the whole token family; treat that as the target behavior to implement against, not a guaranteed product default.

-    **Password in memory.** Hold the submitted password as `char[]`, never `String`, and clear it after use — see [Cryptographic Failures](#cryptographic-failures) for the clearing helper and the heap-inspection rationale.
+    **Password in memory.** Hold the submitted password as `char[]`, never `String`, and clear it after use; see [Cryptographic Failures](#cryptographic-failures) for the clearing helper and the heap-inspection rationale.

 === "Go stack"